Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 How many beautiful balls

-Appeared in our bedroom!
+It appeared in our bedroom!

 Guys, let's play with balls.

-The children get out of bed and go to the group room.
+Children get out of bed and go to the group room.

-Exercise "colored balls".
+Exercise “colorful balls”.

-1-2Hands with the ball up
+1-2Hands with ball up

 3-4 I.p.